 You will give two different types of class presentations during the course.
 The first is at-the-board Worked Examples mentioned above.
-Each of you will do this twice during the semester wintout notes.
-Sometimes you will be notified that you will be next up the class before it is your turn, and sometimes not.
-Each worked example presentation will be worth 5 points to your overall course grade.
-The second type of presentations will be a mini-lecture of about 10 minutes to the class on an important experiment in Modern Physics.
+Each of you will do this twice during the semester wihtout notes, and you will be notified that you will be next up the class before it is your turn.
+Each worked example presentation will be worth about 2.5 points to your overall course grade.
+The second type of presentation will be a mini-lecture of about 10-15 minutes to the class on an important experiment in Modern Physics.
 The assignment of experiment topics and presentations will occur later in the semester.
-These experiment presentations will be worth 5 points to your course grade.
+These experiment presentations will be worth 10 points to your course grade.